artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   I've heard developers say they use using Playgrounds to work around some of these problems, and the Kickstarter app has probably the closest I've seen to an [actual implmentation of this][kickstart_play], so check that out if you're hitting these issues.

   The Swift compiler is slow.
 Yes, it will improve.
 One argument that it won't ever be as fast as Objective-C comes from Swift being a more complicated language to compile - it's doing more work.
-On the side of doing more work, the awesome type inference systems can make it feel arbitrary about what will take longer to compile or not.
+There is nothing like a constrained generic with an associated type, or nested classes with protocol extensions in the Objective-C world.
+One amazing feature that can catch you out on compile time is the type inference system, which can make it feel arbitrary about what will take longer to compile or not.
 We eventually [automated having our CI warn us][danger-eigen] whether the code we were adding was slow as it felt indeterminate.

 # React Native